What Insurance Coverage Do Lenders Require?

 Force-Placed Insurance (Collateral Protection Insurance)

 If your coverage lapses and you don't reinstate it quickly, your lender will purchase force-placed insurance — also called Collateral Protection Insurance (CPI) — on your behalf.
+Learn how to avoid it in our full guide on force-placed auto insurance.

 Here's what you need to know about force-placed insurance: